jaredabw/spellcast/readme.md

 ## Requirements
 cv2 (opencv-python)
 pytesseract (add the .exe to your PATH)

+For video generation: ffmpeg installed

 ## Usage